Mrs Tiddlewinks Cheese and Tomato Bread Pudding

-This is a savoury cheese and tomato bread pudding.
+This is a savoury cheese and tomato bread pudding from the Beatrix Potter cookbook.
 The custardy texture of the bread, with the melted cheese, and tomatoes and basil, makes this a very morish, comfort-food dish that people are sure to reach for seconds of, yet it costs very little to make.
 It can easily become a week-night or "had a rough week" standard.
 Also good as a brunch dish.
 Treat this as a main dish.
 It doesn't need much with it; some sweet corn kernels on the side are nice, or another cooked veg such as peas, carrots, broccoli, cabbage, etc..
 It's so filling and hearty that you probably won't want meat with it.